Fire Risk Assessment Cambridgeshire From £175 – Compare Local Quotes

 Residential growth has been significant across Cambridgeshire, particularly in areas like Northstowe (a new town north of Cambridge), Cambourne, and expanded villages such as Great Cambourne and Bassingbourn.
 This growth has increased the number of rental properties and Houses in Multiple Occupation (HMOs).
 Common fire safety issues in these properties include inadequate fire doors, poor smoke alarm maintenance, and obstructed escape routes – all of which a professional fire risk assessment can identify and correct.

-Fire risk assessments in Cambridgeshire often include complex environments such as University of Cambridge colleges and Addenbrooke’s Hospital, where fire safety must balance occupancy risk, heritage constraints and operational continuity.
+Fire risk assessments in Cambridgeshire frequently involve complex environments such as University of Cambridge colleges and Addenbrooke’s Hospital, where fire safety must balance occupancy risk, heritage constraints and operational continuity.
 Our network of assessors has experience in these challenging settings.

 Fire Risk Trends in Cambridgeshire